rocket5/idle-press-arcade-kiosk/README.md

 ### Set Up Kiosk Mode

-Download the latest [Kiosk Mode Release](https://github.com/rocket5/indie-darling-arcade)  and extract the .zip on the Ubuntu desktop.
-Right click the `kiosk-setup` folder, select "Open in Terminal" from the menu.
+Download the latest [Kiosk Mode Release](https://github.com/rocket5/idle-press-arcade-kiosk/releases)  and extract the .zip on the Ubuntu desktop.
+Right click the extracted folder (eg. `idle-press-arcade-kiosk-1.0`), select "Open in Terminal" from the menu.

    ```bash
    # Make the setup script executable